markupmarkdown 1.0: Google Docs for Markdown — review, check & ship .md files with humans + AI agents

 Use cases

-• RFC / design doc commentary — same workflow, more rigor.
-Resolve threads as decisions get made; let Claude integrate the resolved feedback into a v2.
+• RFC / design doc commentary — resolve threads as decisions land; let Claude integrate the resolved feedback into a v2; commit it back.

-• README / docs polish — open any GitHub README in markupmarkdown, drag-select awkward sentences, leave comments, generate a revision.
+• README / docs polish — open any GitHub README, drag-select awkward sentences, apply suggestions, push the revision back as a PR.

 Tech stack